dewi-alliance/hotspot-manufacturers/template.md

 ## Previous shipments (required)

 ## Startups welcome!
 * Have you shipped anything in the past?
-Yes or No.
+Yes or No
 * Which countries have you previously shipped regulatory FCC or CE approved products?
 * Which countries do you plan to ship to?